The Hierophant and The Empress are two cards that can work well together.

 When we act from this place, we humans are capable of creating awesome things on Earth.

-And these personal/collective actions are to the benefit of all humankind, and not to the detriment of people, animals, or all the other natural systems.
+And these personal/collective actions are to the benefit of all humankind.
+Not to the detriment of people, animals, or all the other natural systems.
 In fact, there’s good evidence that when we act with the future in mind, and the health and well-being of all beings and environments involved, we are often in alignment with those natural systems that are holding us.

 Dealing with other people from the viewpoint of The Empress calls on us to have an open-handed attitude, and not a controlling or paranoid worldview.
 We understand the natural ebb and flow of the resources we are working with.
 Applying this to ourselves, we can see The Hierophant as the part of ourselves that knows how to pull in the opposing forces in our own mind, heart, will and physical body and press towards healthy goals, like a gardener, tending a wild and lively garden.
 How to decide that we have a right to create our own version of a good life.
 How to say yes and no to the average highs and lows of life.
 And how to be patient and play the long game.

 When the Hierophant card comes up in a reading where you see other progressive, healthy behaviors…

 …this card represents a person who has learned how to “serve” their dreams instead of chasing them with a big stick.
 Even more, those dreams will be in alignment for the greatest benefit to the masses.
 A person who wants to make sure that everyone they work with on a project is recognized, well-fed, well-equipped, and well-rested.
 They want to get their hands dirty, but also know how to delegate.
 They are patient, loving and accepting, like a gardener tending newly planted seeds.